PolBaladas/BcnDataScraper/README.md

 # BcnDataScraper
-Web Scraper to get data from http://www.bcn.cat/estadistica/catala/index.htm
+Web Scraper to scrape data from http://www.bcn.cat/estadistica/catala/index.htm

 Takes a URL adress from "BCN Estadística" as command line input and returns JSON-formatted, properly-organized and ready to process data as output.